wapmorgan/UnifiedArchive/README.md

     $archive = UnifiedArchive::open('filename.iso');
     ```

-3. Further, read the list of files of archive (notice, this function returns
+3. Further, read the list of files of archive (note: this function returns
 only names of files)

     ```php
     var_dump($archive->getFileNames());
     ```

-4. Further, you can get additional information about concrete files by
+4. Further, you can get additional information about concrete file by
 `getFileData()` method

     ```php